-The IcePaProcessMsgProc callback is responsible for processing the set of messages that can be received by the client that accepted the ProtocolSetup For further information, see Callbacks for Processing Messages
+The IcePaProcessMsgProc callback is responsible for processing the set of messages that can be received by the client that accepted the ProtocolSetup For further information, see the section called "Callbacks for Processing Messages"

 Authentication may be required before the protocol can become active.
 The protocol library must register the authentication methods that it supports with the ICE library.
 The auth\names and auth\procs arguments are a list of authentication names and callbacks that are prioritized in decreasing order of preference.
-For information on the IcePaAuthProc, See Authentication Methods
+For information on the IcePaAuthProc, See the section called "Authentication Methods"